MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ### Feature updates

-- Bing Chat Enterprise is available on Edge mobile by default, and can be managed by Intune MAM policy, `com.microsoft.intune.mam.managedbrowser.Chat=true/false`.
+- Bing Chat Enterprise is available on Edge mobile by default, and can be managed by Intune MAM policy `com.microsoft.intune.mam.managedbrowser.Chat=true/false`.

 - The **Open in Microsoft Edge** option is available for saving files to OneDrive (Android).